 computer controlling the spaceship Discovery, going to see

-the monoliths, the advanced AIs that put into motion the
+the monoliths, which are the advanced AIs that put into motion the

 circumstances that led to his own birth is too important